 PHYSICAL TREATMENT Washing of pebbles (concrete mixer or hot water/ high pressure) Description Cleaning of the pebbles and stones using high pressure and hot water cleaners.
 Waste Polluted pebbles/ stones Situation / Potential in the country Required equipment could be sourced in any country Interest Allows returning the clean pebbles on the beach.
 Entry criteria Any polluted pebbles and stones.
 Operational constraints Requires personnel, specific site, high pressure cleaner / steam cleaners, energy, washing effluents management facility.
 Steam cleaners that can work with sea water should be used preferably to limit the use of freshwater.
 Impacts Minimal if the washing effluents are managed correctly and if sea water is used.
 Legal constraints Refer to those applying to the management of oily water.
-Efficiency Cost Depends on the number of cleaner used.
-CAPEX: one high pressure / hot water cleaner working with sea water: 7,000 euros.
-0031 One portable concrete mixer (benzene engine): 1,000 euros.
-OPEX is mainly related to the cost of manpower (3 to 4 workers per high pressure machine/ concrete mixer). <image/> PHYSICAL TREATMENT Surf-washing Description Cleaning of the polluted sand and pebbles by moving the sediments into the breaking waves zone.
-Waste Medium to lightly polluted sands Medium to lightly polluted pebbles & stones Situation / Potential in the country May be tested in every country, requires marine geologist advice and testing in situ.
+Efficiency Depends on the number of cleaner used.
+Cost CAPEX: one high pressure / hot water cleaner working with sea water: 7,000 euros.
+One portable concrete mixer (benzene engine): 1,000 euros.
+OPEX is mainly related to the cost of manpower (3 to 4 workers per high pressure machine/concrete mixer).